eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 First connect the DE10-Nano board to the internet and get a static IP.
 [//]: # (Reason we need to connect to the internet is to do opkg??)
+[//]: # Most importantly to do a git clone on the source code for this tutorial.

 1. Run an Ethernet cable from the DE10-Nano board to a router.